convenia/afd-reader/README.md

-# AfdReader - AFD, AFDT and ACJEF Read Class
+# AfdReader - AFD and AFDT Read Class

 ## How to use: